-The MPO staff has prepared a draft Meeting Schedule for the MPO Board, its standing committees and the LCB for calendar year 2026.
+The MPO staff has prepared a Draft Meeting Schedule for the MPO Board, its standing committees and the LCB for calendar year 2026.
 This draft meeting schedule for 2026 is being presented for consideration of approval by the MPO Board.

-Recommendation: Motion to recommend approval of the 2026 MPO Meeting Schedule
+Recommendation: Motion to approve the 2026 MPO Meeting Schedule.